hpshelton/hpshelton.github.io/_posts/2012-10-18-how-microsoft-transformed-studio-b-into-a-real.md

 - tablet
 - technology
 ---
-<p>Ars Technica details a walkthough of Redmond's Studio B where the Surface was designed, prototyped, fabricated, and tested.</p>
+<p>Ars Technica details a walkthrough of Redmond's Studio B where the Surface was designed, prototyped, fabricated, and tested.</p>